 Photography plays a vital role in the field of technology and mass communication by demonstrating facts or reinforcing ideas.

-The course aims at training its scholars the foundations & the techniques used while editing audio-video (which includes Photoshop, Premiere Pro, FCP Final Cut Pro and audio editing).
+The course aims at training its scholars on the foundations & the techniques used while editing audio-video (which includes Photoshop, Premiere Pro, FCP Final Cut Pro, and audio editing).

 Diploma in Acting & Modelling courses is on the cutting-edge of the actor-training field.
 Well-rounded actors should possess some skilled in singing, dancing, emotional expressiveness, imitating, dialects and accents, improvisation, observation and emulation, mime, stage combat, and performing classical texts.